 For those in cold parts of the world, we are now entering the dead of winter.
 Even if you love the cold or live somewhere warm, the days are short and the holidays are over.
 Many of us could use something to look forward to in order to get through the next few months.
 One of our favorite ways to stay upbeat is to book a travel experience for the year ahead—a light at the end of the tunnel.
 And what better light at the end of the tunnel than a cruise?
 Our favorite thing about cruises is that there are so many options available—river, ocean, warm climate, arctic adventure, outdoor experiences, historical journeys, and so much more.
 So no matter what you’re interested in, you can find a cruise that is perfect for you.

-If you’re thinking about booking a cruise for 2018, here’s our tips to help you determine when and how to do it.
+If you’re thinking about booking a cruise, here’s our tips to help you determine when and how to do it.
 Check them out:

 Unless you’re a frequent cruiser, you may not know about “wave season”—the early months of the year when cruise lines launch large-scale marketing campaigns and offer some of the best cruise deals you’ll find all year long.
 This may not mean dirt cheap pricing, but it does mean you’ll likely get the most bang for your buck.
 During wave season, cruise lines often put together special packages.
 These include items like spa treatments or excursions you’d usually have to pay extra for.
 As such, we recommend searching for different options in January and February, when deals are abundant but space is still available.